adhdtech/DRP/README.md

 Declarative Resource Protocol - a JSON based Websocket subprotocol for declaring and consuming resources.

 ## Overview
 TLDR - It provides a relatively easy way to create a service mesh.
+Currently geared toward Node.js apps.

 In legacy applications, resource dependencies are often statically defined.
 When a new service component is introduced, DNS, load balancer entries, firewall rules, monitoring, etc must be provisioned.
 DRP can reduce